thompsdk/GrassFireWarning/README.md

 This repository will reproduce the main Generalized Additive Model found in the 2020 paper, as well as the decision tree diagram.

-Expansions to the original paper include: (1) constrained GAMs using the scam R package; (2) use of Pepin and Wotton (https://doi.org/10.3390/fire3030034) open hourly FFMC scheme.
+Planned expansions to the original paper include: (1) constrained GAMs using the scam R package; (2) use of Pepin and Wotton (https://doi.org/10.3390/fire3030034) open hourly FFMC scheme.